NordicSoft/landing_page_jekyll/_i18n/en/_pages/team.md

             We are a team of like minded creators who use software to help businesses move to a completely new level.
 Our developers and designers deliver turnkey software projects and build dedicated development teams to streamline operations and open up new opportunities for companies.
           </p>
           <p>
-            At Nordicsoft, every employee excels at what they do and is empowered to make decisions on how the project may be completed.
-We believe in learning from each other and collaboration with each other and that’s what helps us to succeed
+           We believe in learning from each other and collaborating with each other and that’s what helps us succeed.
           </p>
         </div>
       </div>